auth0/docs/articles/sso/v2/single-page-apps-sso.md

 # Client-Side SSO on Single Page Applications

-Single Page Applications (SPA) are user-friendly apps that load a single HTML page that dynamically updates as the users interacts with the app.
-If your SPA is associated with other apps or sites that asks for any type of authentication, you can do so by implementing OIDC-compliant Single Sign On, which ensures both security and ease of use.
+Single Page Applications (SPA) are user-friendly apps that load a single HTML page.
+This page then dynamically updates as the users interacts with the app.
+If your SPA is associated with other apps or sites that asks for authentication, you can implement OIDC-compliant Single Sign On to minimize the number of times the user has to provide their credentials.
+This ensures both the security of the process and ease of use from the perspective of the user.

 ## What SSO Looks Like